-In Christ for 35 years now, I have learned “a thing or two” concerning what it means to be crucified in Him, yet still be alive.
+In Christ since 1977, I have learned “a thing or two” concerning what it means to be crucified in Him, yet still be alive.
 Keeping it simple, I have learned that to die in Christ is to look for or expect nothing for self.

 I expect to be misunderstood by some with this post.
 I ignore the swine and cast my pearls to those who hunger to press on to perfection in Him.